micjohnson/weed-php-bundle/README.md

 $image->setData($imageVersions);
 ```

-You can access each version of the file seperately using the manager later.
+You can access each version of the file seperately using the manager later, keep in mind the default will always be the first you put.

 You can pass a second param:
 ```